MalikSh96/ReactJS/README.md

 ```
 Because the binding happens once in the `constructor`, that is better compared binding in the `render` method.

 4. Using an arrow function as a `class` property.
 Basically change the way you define your method in the class.
+This approach is also the most optimal one.
 ```
 clickHandler = () => {
         this.setState({